 - 5. The canvas shows your workflow.
 You can monitor your workflow while it is processing files and you can diagnose a finished workflow. - 6.
-The tasks pane shows all the tasks and workflow controls that you can use in a workflow.
+The tasks pane lists all the types of tasks and workflow controls that you can use in a workflow.
 You simply drag and drop them onto the canvas.
 You can easily find tasks by using the filter and the search field.